zengql97/zengql97.github.io/_pages/about.md

   - /about.html
 ---

-Hello there, I'm Qingli, currently pursuing my Ph.D. in Business at SMU.
-My research primarily focuses on quantitative marketing, where I explore the fascinating realms of machine learning and data analysis, particularly in handling unstructured data like text and images.

-Beyond that, I'm passionate about several important areas, including sustainability, public policy, and issues related to the LGBTQA community and gender in marketing.
-I strongly believe in the power of marketing as a tool for driving social justice.

-I'm on an exciting research journey in the world of Marketing, with an expected graduation in 2025.
-Thank you for taking the time to visit my page!
+Hello, I'm Qingli.
+I'm currently a PhD candidate in Business at SMU, specializing in quantitative marketing.
+My research primarily explores how machine learning—especially techniques for processing unstructured data like text, images, and audio—can deepen our understanding of consumer behavior in digital environments.
+My projects focus on the applications of AI and machine learning to analyze online word-of-mouth, such as reviews, and the empirical modeling of user-generated content impacts.
+Additionally, I am passionate about developing innovative metrics and methodological tools that managers can use to enhance decision-making.

+I am on the 2024-2025 marketing job market.